The Complexity of Probabilistic Lobbying: Approximability

 Let $H$ denote the harmonic sum function, i.e., $H(r)=\sum_{i=1}^r \nicefrac{1}{i}$.
 It is well known that $H(r)=O(\log r )$.
 More precisely, it is known that

 We now show the following theorem.

 \begin{theorem} $\MIN$-$\plp{VB}{AM}$ can be approximated within a factor of $\ln(N)+1$, where $N$ is the cover number of the given instance. \end{theorem}

-\begin{proofs} Consider the greedy algorithm shown in Figure~\ref{fig:greedy-algorithm}, where $t$ is the given threshold and we assume, without loss of generality, that The Lobby has the all-ones target vector.
+\begin{proofs} Consider the greedy algorithm shown in Figure~\ref{fig:greedy-algorithm}, where $t$ is the given threshold and we assume that The Lobby has the all-ones target vector.
 Note that the cover numbers (per referendum) can be computed from the cost matrix $C_P$ and the threshold $t$ before calling the algorithm the very first time.

-Observe that our greedy algorithm influences voters only via raising their acceptance probabilities by only one level, so that the amount $d_v$ possibly spent on voter $v$ in Step~3 of the algorithm actually corresponds to a set of referenda; we do not have to consider multiplicities of issues (raised over several levels) here.
+Observe that our greedy algorithm influences voters by raising their acceptance probabilities by only one level, so that the amount $d_v$ possibly spent on voter $v$ in Step~3 of the algorithm actually corresponds to a set of referenda; we do not have to consider multiplicities of issues (raised over several levels) here.

 Let $S_1,\dots,S_\ell$ be the sequence of sets of referenda picked by the greedy bribery algorithm, along with the sequence $v_1,\dots,v_\ell$ of voters and the sequence $d_1,\dots, d_\ell$ of bribery dollars spent this way.
 Let $R_1=R,\dots,R_\ell,R_{\ell+1}=\emptyset$ be the corresponding sequence of sets of referenda, with the accordingly modified cover numbers $c_i$.
 Let $j(r,k)$ denote the index of the set in the sequence influencing referendum $r$ the $k$th time with $k\leq c(r)$, i.e., $r\in S_{j(r,k)}$ and $|\{i<j(r,k)\condition r\in S_i\}|=k-1$.
 To cover $r$ the $k$th time, we have to pay $\chi(r,k)=\nicefrac{d_{j(r,k)}}{|S_{j(r,k)}|}$ dollars.
 The greedy algorithm will incur a cost of $\chi_{\textit{greedy}}=\sum_{r\in R}\sum_{k=1}^{c(r)} \chi(r,k)$ in total.